Antoine Quentin Fouquier-Tinville: Downfall

-On 26/27 June Robespierre demanded that Fouquier-Tinville, involved in the trial of Catherine Théot, be replaced as too bound to his eyes to the Committee of General Security.
-His career ended with the fall of Robespierre 9 Thermidor.
-In the evening also Fouquier-Tinville was invited to the Hôtel de Ville, where Robespierre and his supporters gathered, but he answered that he recognized the Convention alone.
+On 26/27 June, Robespierre demanded that Fouquier-Tinville, involved in the trial of Catherine Théot, be replaced as too bound to the Committee of General Security.
+Fouquier-Tinville's career ended with the fall of Robespierre 9 Thermidor.
+When Robespierre and his supporters gathered that evening at the Hôtel de Ville, Fouquier-Tinville declined an invitation by answering he recognized the Convention alone.
 The next day, halfway through the proceedings, Fouquier-Tinville, who did not want to pass judgment on his friend the mayor Fleuriot-Lescot, took off his official robe and walked out.

+On the 9th Thermidor, the day of the fall of Maximilien de Robespierre, Fouquier-Tinville continued his work without any hindrance.
+When the Robespierre-affiliated judge, Dumas, was arrested midday during a tumultuous session by a decree of the National Convention, Fouquier-Tinville decided to proceed with judicial proceedings and requested that "justice take its course."
+That evening, while dining at Coffinhal's, he learned of the arrest of Robespierre, Couthon, Saint-Just, and other Robespierre supporters.
+He received news of Maximilien de Robespierre's escape to the town hall while he was with Gabriel-Toussaint Scellier, a judge from the Revolutionary Tribunal.
+The next morning, he went to the National Convention to assure them of the Revolutionary Tribunal's loyalty.
+Verifying the identity of the prisoners Fouquier-Tinville had to solve a problem as 13 of them were members of the insurrectionary Commune.
+Around 2 a.m.
+Robespierre and 21 "Robespierrists" were accused of counter-revolution and condemned to death by the rules of the law of 22 Prairial.

-Although he was briefly kept as the new government's prosecutor being confirmed by Bertrand Barère de Vieuzac and the Convention on 28 July 1794, he was arrested after being denounced by Louis-Marie Stanislas Fréron as an accomplice of Robespierre.
+Although he was briefly kept as the new government's prosecutor, as confirmed on 28 July 1794 by Bertrand Barère de Vieuzac and the convention, Fouquier-Tinville was arrested after Louis-Marie Stanislas Fréron denounced him as an accomplice of Robespierre.
+Informed of his impending arrest, Fouquier-Tinville voluntarily surrendered himself.

-Imprisoned on 1 August, he was brought to trial in front of the Convention.
-His defense was that he had only obeyed the decrees of the Committee of Public Safety and the Convention:
+Imprisoned on 1 August, Fouquier-Tinville was brought to trial in front of the convention.
+His defense was that he had only obeyed the decrees of the Committee of Public Safety and the convention.
+He was granted the right to defend himself before the National Convention, where he appeared on the 21st Thermidor, Year II (8 August 1794).
+His defense, in which he placed the blame for the executions solely on Robespierre, failed to convince the convention.
+They decided to proceed with his arrest and trial, along with certain judges and jurors from the Revolutionary Tribunal.

 It is not I who ought to be facing the tribunal, but the chiefs whose orders I have executed.
 I had only acted in the spirit of the laws passed by a Convention invested with all powers.
 Through the absence of its members [on trial], I find myself the head of a [political] conspiracy I have never been aware of.
 Here I am facing slander, [facing] a people always eager to find others responsible.

-After a trial lasting forty-one days, he was sentenced to death and guillotined on 7 May 1795, together with 15 former functionaries of the Revolutionary Tribunal, who were sentenced as his accomplices.

-Personal life

-In 1775 Fouquier-Tinville married Geneviève-Dorothée Saugnier, his cousin, with whom he would have five children (two twins).
-He was widowed seven years later.
-Four months after his wife's death, he remarried Henriette Jeanne Gérard d'Arcourt, with whom he would spend the rest of his life.
-They had three children together.